Southampton Common: 20th century

 During World War 1, much of the common was taken over by the military.
 This marked the end of golf being played on the common.
-A large number of huts were constructed on the common and it was used as a rest camp for troop preparing to leave the country via the Port of Southampton.
+A large number of huts were constructed on the common and it was used as a rest camp for troops preparing to leave the country via the Port of Southampton.
 The common was returned to the council in 1919 and the remaining military buildings were removed over the next two years.

 In the 1920s football was being widely played on the common with 30 pitches in use.
-On top of this 5 cricket pitches were constructed between 1926 and 1932.
+On top of this five cricket pitches were constructed between 1926 and 1932.
 The demand for sporting facilities on the common declined with the opening of Southampton sports centre in 1938.

 During World War 2 the common was again taken over by the military and again huts were constructed on the common.
 While it was mostly used as a camp by various allied forces a prisoner of war camp was also set up on the common.
 The common continued to be used as a transit camp after the war and was returned to the civilian authorities in a rather piecemeal manner with the final part being handed over in August 1950.
 During this period a number of huts were taken over by squatters.
 In particular a camp to the north east of the common (officially Camp C18 but it became known as The Squatters's Camp) ended up being run by Southampton housing department.
 The last of the squatted huts were cleared at the end of January 1953.
-A further 4 huts (originally part of camp C19) were used by the local education system until being removed in October 1970.
+A further four huts (originally part of camp C19) were used by the local education system until being removed in October 1970.

-Hawthorn cottage which has been empty since 1942 was purchased by the council in 1945.
+Hawthorn cottage which had been empty since 1942 was purchased by the council in 1945.
 By that point it was in rather a poor state so it was demolished and the area was used as a tree nursery.